Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-web-app-for-containers.md

 ## Create an Azure container registry instance

-You use the [Azure portal](http://portal.azure.com) to create the Azure Container Registry, but there are other choices also, such as the Azure CLI.
+You can use the [Azure portal](http://portal.azure.com) to create the Azure container registry instance, but there are other choices also, such as the Azure CLI.
 To create a new Azure container registry instance, do the following:

 1. Sign in to the [Azure portal](http://portal.azure.com) and create a new Azure container registry resource.
 Provide a registry name (this name should be set as the `docker.registry` property in the *pom.xml* file).
 Change the defaults as you want, and then select **Create**.